Sparika/draft-corre-quic-throughput-testing/draft-corre-quic-throughput-testing.md

 ## Measuring RTT
 In additions to the solutions proposed in {{RFC6349}} for measuring RTT, short QUIC sessions MAY be employed to baseline RTT values off-peak hours and outside of test sessions.
-This solution requires that the QUIC implementation expose RTT measurement and in particular the min_rtt value.
+This solution requires that the QUIC implementation expose RTT measurements {{RFC9002}}. latest_rtt SHOULD be used to sample baseline RTT using the minimum observed latest_RTT during off-peak hours and outside of test sessions. instead of latest_rtt, min_rtt MAY be used to sample baseline RTT during off-peak hours and outside of test sessions. smoothed_rtt MUST not be used to baseline RTT.

 ## Measuring BB
 This section is unchanged.